How will a judge make a decision about custody (parental responsibility)?

 Can I get financial support for my child in a custody order (parenting plan)?

-Yes.
-A custody (parenting plan) order will contain provisions for child support.
-In making an award of child support, the court will consider the incomes of the parties and apply the Child Support Guidelines (pursuant to section 61.30 of the Florida Statutes).
+A custody (parenting plan) order could contain provisions for child support.
+In making an award of child support, the court will consider the incomes of the parties and apply the Child Support Guidelines.
 The expenses of day care and health insurance will be included in the calculation.
 If a child has special needs, the court may consider increasing the payment based on the child’s needs.
-To review these guidelines, please see the FL Statutes page.
+Child support can continue up to age 19 if the child is still in high school, and is performing in good faith with a reasonable expectation of graduation before s/he reaches the age of 19.1 If your child is considered a “dependent adult child,” which is defined as an unmarried adult who is incapable of self-support as a result of a physical or mental incapacity that began before the person reached the age of 18, the Guidelines do not apply.
+The judge will look at the factors explained in section 61.31 of the Florida Statutes.2

 If I have sole or shared parental responsibility, can the other parent see my child's medical and school records?